gordon-cs/gordon-360-api/docs/SalesforceMigration.md

   AND Name = 'Jamie Berry'
 ```

-To create SOQL queries, it is worth exploring the structure of Salesforce Education Cloud and the custom objects that the school currently uses.
+To create SOQL queries, it is necessary to know the structure of Salesforce Education Cloud and the custom objects that the school currently uses.

-> **Note:** It would be great to have a Lucidchart of the newest customizations.
+> **Note:** It would be great to have a Lucidchart diagram of the newest customizations.
+A lucidchart diagram of the base Salesforce Education Cloud model can be found [here](https://lucid.app/lucidchart/30cc34ce-f426-43f9-aae2-22f642e24961/edit?invitationId=inv_6b0a377b-f004-4415-82a9-c167c8245d2a&page=0_0#)

 ## Procedures

 In `Models/Salesforce/Procedures`, we create procedure classes that services use to query the Salesforce data.
 These replace the old method of querying `CCTContext` directly.

 Procedure classes also allow us to query the database much more precisely.
-Instead of getting all records from a table and filtering them, we can compose queries that yield only the records we want.
+Instead of getting all records from a table and filtering them, we can compose smaller queries that yield only the records we want.

 ## Services